4 to Watch: These Sports Take Center Stage After the Opening Ceremony

 After an Opening Ceremony that featured the cauldron lighting, a lively depiction of the Olympic sport pictograms, other symbolic performances and an emotional parade of nations, the competition is about the pick up at the Tokyo Olympics.

-A light schedule Friday in Tokyo will feature archery and rowing heats before more sports begin Saturday, meaning there will be plenty to watch live late Friday in Southern California because of the 16-hour time difference.
+A light schedule Friday in Tokyo featured archery and rowing heats before more sports begin Saturday, meaning there was plenty to watch live late Friday in Southern California because of the 16-hour time difference.

-The first medals will be awarded in archery, cycling, fencing, judo, shooting, Taekwondo and weightlifting.
+The Olympics are back!
+Sign up for our Olympics newsletter to get the latest news from the Tokyo games in your inbox.

 Local

-Note: Update: Team USA women’s water polo cruised to a 25-4 victory over the host country in the preliminary round.
-Update: Team USA remained perfect, defeating Mexico 2-0.